OctopusDeploy/docs/docs/octopus-rest-api/octopus-cli/list-workerpools.md

 position: 240
 ---

-[Octo.exe](/docs/octopus-rest-api/octo.exe-command-line/index.md) can be used to list all worker pools.
+The [Octopus CLI](/docs/octopus-rest-api/octopus-cli/index.md) can be used to list all worker pools.

 Learn about [worker pools](/docs/infrastructure/workers/worker-pools.md).